- 1 Common symptoms of Depression

 The triad consists of a distorted “self view”, “world view” and “future view”.

 Let’s use an example: say you lost your job today.
 You start to feel sad that you are possibly incompetent.
-You sulk for a period of time, but as your bank account nears zero, you start looking for a job again.
+You sulk at home, but as your bank account nears zero, you start looking for a job again.
 Before you know it, you are back on track again and your sadness lifts as you find yourself useful again.

 This is normal sadness.